 4. Millaa Millaa Falls, Millaa Millaa

 Spotted within the Atherton Tablelands among magnificent rainforest, this is one of Queensland’s most popular waterfalls.
 The appeal of this towering wonder is enhanced by the idyllic waterhole found at its base, which makes the perfect swimming spot.
-Millaa Millaa Falls is one of three beautiful waterfalls to check out in the area and is an essential stop along the Great Tropical Drive touring route.
+Millaa Millaa Falls is one of three beautiful waterfalls to check out in the area and is an essential stop when travelling from Innisfail to Atherton.

 5. Wallaman Falls, Girringun National Park

 Wallaman Falls had to make the list – this is Australia’s highest, permanent, single-drop waterfall, boasting a 268m plunge.
 It’s not all about height, though – the position within the Wet Tropics of Queensland World Heritage area ensures this attraction is engulfed by stunning rainforest.
 Two walking tracks – one ‘easy’, the other ‘moderate’ – will allow you to witness the sight of the falls dropping over a spectacular escarpment.
-Take a peek when tackling the Toast to the Coast touring route.
+Take a peek when travelling to the Tropical North region in Australia.